A CRF-based Framework for Tracklet Inactivation in Online Multi-Object Tracking: Abstract

 \section{Abstract}

 Online multi-object tracking (MOT) is an active research topic in the domain of computer vision.
-In this paper, a CRF-based framework is put forward to tackle the tracklet inactivation issues in online MOT problems.
-We apply the proposed framework to one of the state-of-the-art online MOT trackers, Tracktor++.
-The baseline algorithm for online MOT has the drawback of simple strategy on tracklet inactivation, which relies merely on tracking hypotheses' classification scores partitioned by using a fixed threshold.
-To overcome such a drawback, a discrete conditional random field (CRF) is developed to exploit the intra-frame relationship between tracking hypotheses.
-Separate sets of feature functions are designed for the unary and binary terms in the CRF so as to cope with various challenges in practical situations.
-The hypothesis filtering and dummy nodes techniques are employed to handle the problem of varying CRF nodes in the MOT context.
-In this paper, the inference of CRF is achieved by using the loopy belief propagation algorithm, and the parameters of the CRF are determined by utilizing the maximum likelihood estimation method.
-Experimental results demonstrate that the developed tracker with our CRF-based framework outperforms the baseline on the MOT16 and MOT17 datasets.
-The extensibility of the proposed method is further validated by an extensive experiment.
+Although many previously proposed algorithms have exhibited decent results, the issue of tracklet inactivation has not been sufficiently studied.
+Simple strategies such as using a fixed threshold on classification scores are adopted, yielding undesirable tracking mistakes and limiting the overall performance.
+In this paper, a conditional random field (CRF) based framework is put forward to tackle the tracklet inactivation issue in online MOT problems.
+A discrete CRF which exploits the intra-frame relationship between tracking hypotheses is developed to improve the robustness of tracklet inactivation.
+Separate sets of feature functions are designed for the unary and binary terms in the CRF, which take into account various tracking challenges in practical scenarios.
+To handle the problem of varying CRF nodes in the MOT context, two strategies named as hypothesis filtering and dummy nodes are employed.
+In the proposed framework, the inference stage is conducted by using the loopy belief propagation algorithm, and the CRF parameters are determined by utilizing the maximum likelihood estimation method followed by slight manual adjustment.
+Experimental results show that the tracker combined with the CRF-based framework outperforms the baseline on the MOT16 and MOT17 benchmarks.
+The extensibility of the proposed framework is further validated by an extensive experiment.